torstenboettjer/sandbox/README.md

   ];
 ```

 Beside the development tools, the home manager configuration triggers the deployment of the downstream tools direnv and devenv.sh.
-Small shell scripts add functionlaity to the user shell, e.g. the "mysbx" command replicates the shell configuration into a github repository, in order to share the personal configuration across multiple devices. *Handle with care: this command replicates the entire configuration without changes to the flake.nix, which only works if both device run on the same system platform.*
+Small shell scripts add functionlaity to the user shell, e.g. the "mysbx" command replicates the shell configuration into a github repository, in order to share the personal configuration across multiple devices. *Handle with care!
+This command replicates the entire configuration without changes to the flake.nix, which only works if both device run on the same system platform.*

 ### Platform Components